Schr\"oder's problems and scaling limits of random trees: Explicit computations using analytic combinatorics

 \subsection{Analytic background}

-We summarize some of the fundamental results here, but make no attempt to prove them.
+In this subsection we recall from \cite{FlSe09} some fundamental results from analytic combinatorics.
+The next subsection applies these to our setting.
 The approach is based on the asymptotics of several universal functions.
 Recall that if $f(z)$ is either a formal power series, $[z^n]f(z)$ denotes the coefficient of $z^n$.
-Similarly, if $f\C\to\C$ is analytic at $0$ then $[z^n]f(z)$ denotes the coefficient of $z^n$ in the power series expansion of $f$ at $0$.
+Similarly, if $f:\C\to\C$ is analytic at $0$ then $[z^n]f(z)$ denotes the coefficient of $z^n$ in the power series expansion of $f$ at $0$.

 \begin{prop} Let $f(z)=(1-z)^{1/2}$, $g(z)=(1-z)^{-1/2}$, and $h(z)=(1-z)^{-1}$.
 Then $[z^n]f(z) \sim - 1/2\sqrt{\pi n^3}$, $[z^n]g(z)\sim 1/\sqrt{n\pi}$, and $[z^n]h(z)=1$. \end{prop}

 To use these classical results we need a special type of analyticity called $\Delta$-analyticity, which we now define.